 DO I NEED PREVIOUS WORK EXPERIENCE TO GET IN?

 Not necessarily.
 Previous work experience isn’t a common requirement for online master’s in child development programs, but prior education is often a prerequisite.
 Students with baccalaureate degrees in unrelated subjects should be prepared to take a few prerequisites before digging into the core curriculum.

 HOW DO I FIND THE RIGHT ONLINE PROGRAM FOR ME?

 Before committing to any online master’s in child development programs, prospective distance learners should do their research.
 Take time to look at many different programs, consider any concentrations offered, compare costs, and research different learning options.
 It’s also important to speak to faculty and staff within each school to get a sense of whether or not the department can provide the support and academic success that you’re seeking.

 CAN I WORK WHILE I COMPLETE MY ONLINE MASTER’S in CHILD DEVELOPMENT?

 Yes.
 Many online master’s in child development programs offer part-time learning paths for individuals who want or need to continue working while completing their degree.
 Once enrolled, however, students should plan to spend between 10 to 15 hours per week completing requirements for each class taken.

-WHAT ARE THE ADVANTAGES TO EARNING MY M.X.
-ONLINE?
+WHAT ARE THE ADVANTAGES TO EARNING MY MASTER’S DEGREE ONLINE?

 An online master’s degree in child development offers all the benefits of a traditional program without requiring students to visit campus.
 These benefits are especially important to people juggling personal and professional responsibilities or those who don’t live close to a school offering such a program.
 Because the school offers most of its courses asynchronously, students create their own schedules and turn in assignments at times that suit them best.